EddyVerbruggen/VideoCapturePlus-PhoneGap-Plugin/README.md

 ## 5. CREDITS ##

 Cordova, for [the original plugin repository](https://github.com/apache/cordova-plugin-media-capture), which is the basis for this one.

+(James Gillmore)[https://github.com/faceyspacey] for the overlayText feature on iOS.

 ## 6. License